SilverNemesis/visualizer/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `yarn deploy`

+Deploys the application to [GitHub Pages](https://pages.github.com/), make sure that you update the "homepage" key in the [package.json](package.json) file to reflect the GitHub Pages URL for your GitHub Repository before you run this.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).